Arc Minerals in Kalahari Copperbelt, Botswana

 A short movie clip showing PL135/2017 with Khoemacau drilling and EM profiles as well as Arc drill locations.

 Khoemacau have drilled several holes tracking an EM anomaly identified by aero magnetic surveying and discovered commercially viable thickness and grades of mineralisation running up to the boundary with Arc’s license PL135/2017, Now referred to as discovery at Mawana Fold.
 Separately they have identified mineralisation on the opposite boundary at ‘Zone 9’ as mentioned above.
 Arc’s initial drilling was to identify if there is mineralisation at the geological contact, which there is over a distance of at least 2km.
-They have completed an induced polarisation survey in February 2024 with the aim of identifying the most likely targets for further drilling to see if the Khoemacau discovery continues across PL135/2017.
+They have completed an induced polarisation survey in May 2024 with the aim of identifying the most likely targets for further drilling to see if the Khoemacau discovery continues across PL135/2017.
+IP survey results expected shortly....

 Comments